-Generally, everything we do on site involving temporary works is within the scope of the site manager or the subcontractor to supervise and install.
+Generally, everything we do on site involving TW is within the scope of the site manager or the subcontractor to supervise and install.
+If the task is complex, then we would commission a structural engineer to act as the temporary works supervisor, for example if we had to provide temporary support to a bridge.

-To check if a task is considered TW, refer to flowchart (below).
+To check if a task is considered TW, refer to flowchart.